The Episcopal Church of the Good Shepherd Summerville, SC

 Although Good Shepherd in its current incarnation is relatively young, we trace our roots to two Church of England congregations established in Colonial South Carolina: St. Paul's Parish Church (1708) on the Stono River in Rantowles and St. George's Parish Church (1720) within the Dorchester settlement on the Ashley River.

 Families from these parishes began "summering" inland to escape the mosquitoes and malaria and established St. Paul's Episcopal Church in Summerville in 1830.
-By the late 1800's the original Parish churches had all but succumbed to dwindling populations, wars, fires, earthquake damage.
+As the Summerville congregation developed, by the mid-1800's the original colonial churches had succumbed to dwindling populations, wars, fires, earthquake damage.

-St. Paul's Episcopal Church, Summerville was established from the roots of these two colonial congregations and thrived for 180 years.
+St. Paul's Episcopal Church, Summerville grew and thrived for 180 years.
 After the 2012 schism in the South Carolina Episcopal Church, a remnant congregation of St. Paul's, Summerville reorganized as The Episcopal Church of the Good Shepherd.

-Good Shepherd is a member in Good Standing of The Episcopal Church in SC and The Episcopal Church.
+Good Shepherd is a member in Good Standing of The Episcopal Diocese of SC and The Episcopal Church.
+Through these Episcopal organizations, Good Shepherd is a congregation of the Worldwide Anglican Communion.

 During the years of reorganization, this congregation has worshipped

-in homes, Timrod Library, Wesley United Methodist Church, and now in a beautifully upfit space on W. Luke Street.
+in homes, Timrod Library, Wesley United Methodist Church, and now in a beautifully finished space on W. Luke Street.

 Picture